Roman Shvartsman: Biography

-In 1992 Roman became a member of the international organization of former ghetto prisoners and concentration camps, which was founded in Odessa in 1991.
+In 1992 Roman became a member of the international organization of former ghetto prisoners and concentration camps, which was founded in Odesa in 1991.

 Currently, he remains a permanent and active member of the organization.
 In 1991, at the first Congress, the members of the international organization decided to create a regional Association of former prisoners of ghettos and concentration camps, and the headquarters of the international Union was moved to Moscow.

-In 1991 the Odessa regional Association of the former prisoners of the ghetto was created, where Roman was Deputy Chairman, which at that time was Leonid Sushon.
+In 1991 the Odesa regional Association of the former prisoners of the ghetto was created, where Roman was deputy chairman, which at that time was Leonid Sushon.

-In 2002, at the Odessa regional conference, dedicated to the results of the Association, Roman was elected Chairman of the Association, the head of which he is to date.
+In 2002, at the Odesa regional conference, dedicated to the results of the Association, Roman was elected Chairman of the Association, the head of which he is to date.

 He contributes to the annual commemoration on January 27, in the Prokhorovsky square, of the International day of remembrance of the victims of the Holocaust He has been a guest of honor at international conferences on the topic of the Holocaust.

 He was involved in the development and improvement of the Holocaust Museum, which was created and opened by the Association of prisoners in 2009.